Napoleon (board game): Reception

 In Issue 32 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "This is a very nice game, which while not lacking in chrome, achieves considerable elegance in the way the simple mechanics generate splendidly painful interactions and dilemmas."
 Vasey called the system of staggered reinforcement of battles by nearby troops "ingenious", and also noted that allowing the French player to send forces all over the board (as opposed to only coming up the main road from Paris) "offers the French player wide choices."
 Vasey did see a few issues with the game, especially the arbitrary movement restriction of groups of units per turn, which he felt was "unrealistic and might kill interest a after a large number of games."
 Vasey also noted the lack of effect that terrain had on the battle, pointing out that this removed historicity from the game.

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented "Napoleon is a fresh experience for the land-combat enthusiast.
 Although it doesn't resemble a simulation very much, it is a challenging game that can be fun to play."
 He noted that luck plays a part in the game, saying, "The vagaries of the dice produce scrambling, tension filled battles in which a decisive defeat can be turned into victory in an amazingly short time."
 Freeman gave this game an Overall Evaluation of "Good to Very Good", concluding, "The real emphasis is on concentrating sufficient force to overcome any freak occurrence.
 It's a refreshing break from the rigors and eyestrain of more conventional treatments."

 In Issue 24 of Fire & Movement, Bill Haggart conceded that "If this [game] sounds like Risk more than simulation gaming, that is correct in many ways; Napoleon is that simple.
 Nevertheless, Napoleon does simulate certain aspects pof Napoleonic warfare better than any other game."
 Haggart concluded, "The game system forces the players to think in terms of 'space-time,' that is, envisage a series of marches culminating in a battle at a point where the enemy can neither win nor afford to retreat."

-In Issue 13 of Paper Wars, Jonathan Price noted, "Unlike other wargames, Napoleon rarely playes alike twice.
+In Issue 13 of Paper Wars, Jonathan Price noted, "Unlike other wargames, Napoleon rarely plays alike twice.
 With the ability to establish one's own initial deployment and the myriad of moves available from this, each game plays fresh almost every time."

 In Issue 52 of Moves, Ian Chadwick wrote, "It is good for a few quick games, and the outcome is hard to predict since the dice play such a large part in combat.
 It is a lot of fun to play every now and then, though continuous play becomes tedious and you ache for more substance."
 Chadwick gave the game an "A" for playability, a "C-" for historical accuracy and a "B" for component quality, concluding, "This is the best of the three similar games produced by Gamma Two and the most balanced of the lot.
 It is a good way to break reluctant friends into the hobby."